ishitadatta/Studee/README.md

  4. Teacher will receive list of all student preferences

 ### Submission
- 1. Teacher can create a new assignment(assignment name, submission due date)
+ 1. Teacher can create a new assignment(assignment title, assignment detail, assignment course, marks, submission due date)
  2. Students can view assignments
  3. Student assignment submission form - to upload assignment document
  4. Teacher can view assignment submissions
+ 5. Teacher can download each assignment
- 5. Teacher can delete assignment uploaded by them
+ 6. Teacher can delete assignment uploaded by them
- 6. Student can delete assignment submitted by them
+ 7. Student can delete assignment submitted by them
+ 8. Student can re-submit assignment
+ 9. Display pending assignment submission deadlines on calendar
- 7. Credits allotted for in-time assignment submission
+ 10. Credits allotted for in-time assignment submission

 ### Online Forum
  1. Create a new post